-Bass15 - For largemouth bass, no MLL, daily bag = 5.
+Bass15 - For largemouth bass, no MLL, daily bag = 5 bass in any combination.
 However, only two largemouth bass less than 18 inches may be retained each day.

 Bass16 - For largemouth bass, length limit is a 14-18 slot.
 Largemouth bass 14 inches and less or 18 inches or greater in length may he retained, and daily bag for all bass species = 8 bass in any combination of which no more than four may be largemouth bass 18 inches or greater.
-Possession limit = 10 hybrid striped bass, 20 inches or greater, may be retained each day.
-Culling of striped bass and hybrid striped bass is prohibited.
+Possession limit = 10 Bass17 - For largemouth bass.
+MLL = 12 inches